star-1337/xloat/README.md

-A simple Windows Form UI which uses mouseevents to change the current mouse position to aid recoil.
+A simple Windows Form UI which uses mouseevents to aid recoil compensation in Call of Duty Cold-War.

 Screenshots: